Q: What happens if the Umbrella roaming client can’t connect to the server for IP Layer Enforcement?

 If you’re seeing unreliable connectivity or troubles with other VPN software, first confirm the IP Layer Enforcement system is functional (using the test above) without the VPN established.
 If it is functional, confirm that the issue is the result of a VPN compatibility conflict by disabling the IP Layer Enforcement feature, then reconnecting to the VPN.

-If the VPN works without issue when the IP Layer Enforcement feature is disabled, but not when the feature is enabled, please contact Support.
+If the VPN works without issue when the IP Layer Enforcement feature is disabled, but not when the feature is enabled, contact Support.

 Q: Are there any incompatible programs?